 You should always compare quotes and look up discounts before purchasing an auto insurance policy.
 You might find a much better deal, and seemingly expensive policies could end up being very affordable after applying discounts.

 It might seem like a long, arduous process to look up quotes and discounts on every company’s website just to write them down on paper and compare.
-But the same process only takes minutes on comparison websites like Insurify, which lets you compare insurance quotes across up to 20 different companies.
+But the same process only takes minutes on comparison websites like Insurify, which lets you compare auto insurance quotes across up to 20 different companies.

 Auto Insurance Quotes Comparison: GEICO vs. Progressive, State Farm, and Allstate